Complete PhilHealth ID Requirements in the Philippines 2026 (Fast & Free Guide)

 1. Two (2) Copies of the PMRF

 The PMRF stands for the PhilHealth Member Registration Form.
-This is the official document where you declare your personal details, income bracket, and dependents.
+This is the official document where you declare your personal details, income bracket, and legal dependents.

 Applicant Tip: Do not wait until you are at the branch to fill this out.
 You can download the latest PMRF directly from the official PhilHealth website.
 Print two copies, fill them out in capital letters using a black ballpen, and leave the “PhilHealth Number” blank if this is your first time applying.